 The purpose of this study was to identify the factors that influence the subject/course selection of students of African descent who chose to take business and/or computer technology courses in high school.
 This study also investigated the relationships between dependent variable, the total number of business and/or computer technology courses taken, and the independent variables: gender, culture, parent occupation, source of school funding, neighborhood setting, level of perceived barriers, level of commitment, and level of academic work ethic.
 The sample population consisted of 117 students who are majoring in business or computer technology at Florida Memorial College.

 Two separate analyses were conducted to examine the impact select variables had on subject selection process of students of African descent.
 Analysis 1, Multiple Regression, used all independent variables, whereas Analysis 2, t-test, was restricted to two independent variables: total number of perceived barriers and culture.
 A crosstabulation and a correlation analysis were also conducted.
 For the most part, the results of the Multiple Regression Analysis did not show strong results or statistical significance.
 Sub-null hypothesis H-01G regarding commitment was found to have statistical significance and therefore rejected.

 Jones, Denise-Bonnette, "Factors that Effect the Course/Subject Selection Process of High School Students of African Descent" (2001).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 251.